Chart Color Schemes

 Household Composition

-Yennora features high concentrations of lone person households, with a median household size of 2.7 people
+Yennora features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 59.2% of all households, including 29.4% couples with children, 15.3% couples without children, and 12.5% single parent families.
-Non-family households comprise the remaining 40.8%, with lone person households at 37.1% and group households making up 3.0%.
-The median household size is 2.7 people.
+Non-family households account for the remaining 40.8%, with lone person households at 37.1% and group households comprising 3.0%.
+The median household size is 2.7 people, aligning with the Greater Sydney average.

 Frequently Asked Questions - Households